DerThorsten/nifty/README.md

         * Multicut-Ilp-Gurobi
         * Multicut-Ilp-Glpk
     * Fusion Moves for Correlation clustering (Beier et al. 2015)
-* More is coming soon
+* More is coming soon!!